-Each Patrol will have provision on site for 3 types of waste:
+Each Patrol will have provision on site for 4 types of waste:

-- Waste Liquid: this should take the form a bucket with some form of a device on top to catch any solids that might be contained in the liquid that is being disposed of.
+- 1. Waste Liquid: this should take the form a bucket with some form of a device on top to catch any solids that might be contained in the liquid that is being disposed of.
 It should be cleaned out at the sub camp liquids waste area after each meal. - 2.
 Recycling: this is for all recyclable waste except glass.
 All cardboard, cleaned plastic, paper etc. should be disposed of in this bin.
-All items placed in these bags for collection should be cleaned out. - 3.
-General Waste: this will contain food waste, sisal and any other types of waste that is not catered for elsewhere.
+All items placed in these bags for collection must be cleaned out.
+Please note that tinfoil, if cleaned, is recyclable. - 3.
+Compostable Waste: this will contain raw fruit and vegetable waste, eggshells, tea bags and any other waste that is biodegradable. - 4.
+General Waste: this will contain all other food waste, sisal and any other types of waste that is not catered for elsewhere.

 The Sub-camp team will cater for glass and the emptying of the liquids disposal.
-All glass needs to be washed out before being placed in the glass bin and all liquid waste should be clear of any solids before being poured.
+All glass must be washed out before being placed in the glass bin and all liquid waste should be clear of any solids before being poured.